 In May 2009, Stacey brought her message of strength, hopefulness and inspiration to 40 million people when she spoke for 30 minutes on The Oprah Winfrey Show.
 Stacey has also appeared on Nancy Grace, 20/20, Larry King Live, Montel Williams and many other programs.
 She has created a popular, active non-profit organization and website called HealingSisters.org with a message to help other victims however she can.
 Stacey can share her story.
 She doesn't believe that any of us are victims no matter what we've been through.
 As we work on ourselves and work to heal the world, we all become victors.

-Stacey graduated in the top third of her class at law school in May 2017 and will sit for the bar exam in September.
-She’s also been appointed by the Governor of Missouri to the state’s Justice Reinvestment Task Force, proving that a person always has the ability to overcome their past if they focus on the future.
-Looking ahead, Stacey plans to work with abused children and battered women who find themselves in need of legal assistance.
+Stacey graduated in the top third of her class at law school in May 2017 and sat and successfully passed the bar exam in September.
+Stacey was fully pardoned by the Governor of Missouri on June 1, 2018, proving that a person always has the ability to overcome their past if they focus on the future.
+Stacey now works as an attorney representing indigent defense clients.

 “I want to help end sexual abuse in America by putting a voice to it, helping other women find their voice, talking about what happened to me, and making it okay for others to talk about what happened to them. . . . .
 Hopefully we can make a change.”
 Stacey Lannert on the Oprah Winfrey Show, May 2009